yacineb/asp-mvc-best-practices/README.md

 For faster page loads:
 - Minify js & css and use Bundles:
 Details in (https://chsakell.com/2015/02/15/asp-net-mvc-solution-architecture-best-practices/)
-- Place all of your CSS in the HEAD element. place js elements right before the closing tag of the <body> element.
+- Place all of your CSS in the HEAD element. place js elements right before the closing tag of the '<body> element.

 ### Thin Controllers